ritza-co/BentoML/README.md

 ## Usage Tracking

 BentoML by default collects anonymous usage data using [Amplitude](https://amplitude.com).
-It only collects BentoML library's own actions and parameters, no user or model data will be collected.
+It only collects BentoML library's own actions and parameters.
+No user or model data will be collected.
 [Here is the code that does it](https://github.com/bentoml/BentoML/blob/master/bentoml/utils/usage_stats.py).

-This helps BentoML team to understand how the community is using this tool and what to build next.
-You can easily opt-out of usage tracking by running the following
+This helps the BentoML team to understand how the community is using this tool and what to build next.
+You are free to opt-out of usage tracking by running the following
 command:

 ```bash